 Canoe (and Kayak)

 When in Canada, it’s essential to spend some time exploring the turquoise waters of Banff National Park by canoe.
-Those with their own canoe will enjoy exploring a variety of lakes, including Bow Lake, Two Jack Lake and Johnson Lake.
-If you need to rent a boat, check out the Bow River with help from The Banff Canoe Club or explore the iconic waters of Lake Louise with The Fairmont Chateau Lake Louise.
+Those with their own canoe will enjoy exploring a variety of lakes, including Bow Lake, Two Jack Lake, and Johnson Lake.
+You can also visit Radventures for transportable canoes and kayaks.
+If you need to rent a boat, check out the Bow River with help from The Banff Canoe Club, Lake Minnewanka Boat Docks, or explore the iconic waters of Lake Louise with The Fairmont Chateau Lake Louise.

 Float Raft Tour